 15 And it came to pass on the seventh day, that they said to Samson's wife, "Entice your husband so that he may declare to us the riddle, lest we burn you and your father's house with fire.
 Have you called us to take what we possess?
 Is it not so?"
 16 And Samson's wife wept before him, and said, "You do but hate me and do not love me.
 You have proposed a riddle to the children of my people and have not told it to me."
 And he said to her, "Behold, I have not told it to my father nor to my mother, and shall I tell it to you?"
 17 And she wept before him the seven days, while their feast lasted.
 And it came to pass on the seventh day, that he told her, because she urged him.
 And she told the riddle to the children of her people.

 18 And the men of the city said to him on the seventh day before the sun went down, "What is sweeter than honey?
 And what is stronger than a lion?"
-And he said to them, "If you had not plowed with my heifer, you had not found out my riddle."
+And he said to them, "If you had not plowed with my heifer, you would not have found out my riddle."

-19 And the Spirit of the LORD came upon him, and he went down to Ashkelon, slew thirty men of them, took their spoil, and gave change of garments to those who expounded the riddle.
+19 And the Spirit of the LORD came upon him, and he went down to Ashkelon, slew thirty men of them, took their plunder, and gave change of garments to those who expounded the riddle.
 And his anger was kindled, and he went up to his father's house.
 20 But Samson's wife was given to his companion, who had been his friend.

 [v.18] - "plowed with my heifer" - From Matthew Henry's Commentary: "But he only thought fit to tell them of it: If you had not ploughed with my heifer, made use of your interest with my wife, you would not have found out my riddle.
 Satan, in his temptations, could not do us the mischief he does if he did not plough with the heifer of our own corrupt nature."